junxit/us-congress-bills-112/metadata.md

 - 2011-04-13 — The Speaker designated the Honorable K. Michael Conaway to act as Chairman of the Committee.
 - 2011-04-13 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2646)
 - 2011-04-13 — The previous question was ordered pursuant to the rule. (consideration: CR H2645)
+- 2011-04-14 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.